Focal Modulation Networks: Experiment

-In Sec.~\ref{sec:discussions}, we draw the connection between FocalNet and other token interaction methods.
-Here, we compare in Table~\ref{tab:model_variants} six different model variants derived from FocalNet. \begin{itemize} \item \textbf{Depth-wise ConvNet.} It feeds the feature vectors at the top level $L$ to a two-layer MLP.
+\textbf{Model Variants}.
+We compare in Table~\ref{tab:model_variants} six different model variants derived from FocalNet. \begin{itemize}[leftmargin=*] \item \textbf{Depth-wise ConvNet.} It feeds the feature vectors at the top level $L$ to a two-layer MLP.
 The resultant model is close to DW-Net \cite{han2021demystifying}.
-Although it can achieve 81.6\% accuracy, surpassing Swin Transformer (81.3\%), it underperforms FocalNet by 0.7\%.
-As we discussed earlier, focal modulation uses depth-wise convolution as a component but goes beyond it in that focal modulation aggregates contexts at different levels of granularity and combines them with fine-grained query features through modulation. \item \textbf{Pooling Aggregator.} It replaces the depth-wise convolution module with average pooling, and is similar to MetaFormer~\cite{yu2021metaformer} in terms of token aggregation.
-Average pooling has slightly lower complexity but leads to a significant drop of accuracy (1.8\%).
-Compared with depth-wise convolution, average pooling is permutation-invariant and thus incapable of capturing visual structures, which interprets the performance degradation. \item \textbf{Global Pooling Aggregator.} It removes local aggregations at all levels and only keeps the global one ($\Zmat^{L+1}$).
+Although it can achieve 81.6\%, surpassing Swin (81.3\%), it underperforms FocalNet by 0.7\%.
+FocalNet uses depth-wise convolutions as a component but differently for aggregating contexts, which is then used to modulate each individual tokens. \item \textbf{Pooling Aggregator.} It replaces the depth-wise convolution module with average pooling, and is similar to MetaFormer~\cite{yu2021metaformer} in terms of token aggregation.
+Average pooling has slightly lower complexity but leads to a significant drop of accuracy by 1.8\%.
+Compared with depth-wise convolution, pooling is permutation-invariant and thus incapable of capturing visual structures. \item \textbf{Global Pooling Aggregator.} It removes local aggregations at all levels and only keeps the global one ($\Zmat^{L+1}$).
 This variant resembles SENet~\cite{hu2018squeeze}.
 It turns out that global context alone is insufficient for visual modeling, leading to a significant 6.7\% drop. \item \textbf{Multi-scale Self-Attention.} Given the summarized tokens at different levels, a straightforward way to combine them is performing a SA among all of them.
 We have developed two SA methods: computing $q,k,v$ before and after aggregation, respectively.
-Both methods result in some visible performance drop and increase the run time latency, compared to FocalNet. \item \textbf{Sliding-window Self-Attention.} Finally, we apply a sliding-window SA for each visual token within a window.
+Both methods result in visible performance drop and increase the run time latency, compared to FocalNet. \item \textbf{Sliding-window Self-Attention.} Finally, we apply a sliding-window SA for each visual token within a window.
 Since it involves dense interactions for each fine-grained tokens, the time and memory cost explodes, and the performance is worse than FocalNet. \end{itemize}